astronomical-data-processing/ENGAS/README.md

-# eNGAS
+# ENGAS

-eNGAS is an enhanced remote astronomical archive system based on the file-level  Unlimited Sliding Window (USW) Technique.
+ENGAS is an enhanced remote astronomical archive system based on the file-level  Unlimited Sliding Window (USW) Technique.

-eNGAS is written in Python, and thus highly portable.
+ENGAS is written in Python, and thus highly portable.
 It supports Python 3.5+.

 # Installation